-Responsible Person: Start Time: Work to be performed: End Time: Location (area, room, etc.): Equipment: Is it possible to perform this work in the shop?
-Yes No Other: Place a checkmark if the following items have peen completed.
-Flan ne or spark-producing equipment to be used has been inspected and found in good repair.
-Spri nklers, where provided, are in commission and will not be taken out of service while this work is being done. gas area re are no combustible fibers, dusts, vapors, gases, or liquids in taining such materials have been purged.
-The absence of gases detection instrument.
-If there is a possibility of a leak developing is to be continuously monitored.
-Site Safety if assistance is needed to test area at (specify phone or vapors has been verified by a combustible ng in nearby piping, equipment, or tanks, this Fire duri alarms will not be taken out of service while work is being performs work, then client will be contacted prior to taking alarm out be coordinated. ormed.
-If alarm system must be inactivated Under no circumstances will fire alarms be taken out of service without contacting client.
+Place a checkmark if the following items have been completed.
+Flame or spark-producing equipment to be used has been inspected and found in good repair.
+Sprinklers, where provided, are in commission and will not be taken out of service while this work is being done.
+There are no combustible fibers, dusts, vapors, gases, or liquids in the area.
+Tanks and equipment previously containing such materials have been purged.
+The absence of gases or vapors has been verified by a combustible gas detection instrument.
+If there is a possibility of a leak developing in nearby piping, equipment, or tanks, this area is to be continuously monitored.
+Call Site Safety if assistance is needed to test area at (specify phone #): Fire alarms will not be taken out of service while work is being performed.
+If alarm system must be inactivated during work, then client will be contacted prior to taking alarm out of service so that a suitable "Fire Watch" can be coordinated.
+Under no circumstances will fire alarms be taken out of service without contacting client.
 The work will be confined to the area or equipment specified on this permit.
-Surr ounding floors have been swept clean and, if combustible, wet lown.
-Con tractor has ample portable fire extinguishers available and train ed personnel to use them.
+Surrounding floors have been swept clean and, if combustible, wet down.
+Contractor has ample portable fire extinguishers available and trained personnel to use them.
 All combustibles have been relocated 35 feet from the operation and the remainder protected with metal guards or flame-proofed curtains or covers (not ordinary tarpaulins).
-All f loor and wall openings within 35 feet of the operations have bee en tightly covered. - oonsible personnel have been assigned to provide a "Fire Watch as on floors above and below while work is being performed. " for dangerous sparks in the work area, as ingements have been made to provide a "Fire Watch" to patroling any lunch or rest period and for at least one-half hour after = I attest that the above precautions have been taken: Name of Person Responsible for performing Hot Work: Site HSO Approval (name):
+All floor and wall openings within 35 feet of the operations have been tightly covered.
+Responsible personnel have been assigned to provide a "Fire Watch" for dangerous sparks in the work area, as well as on floors above and below while work is being performed.
+Arrangements have been made to provide a "Fire Watch" to patrol the area, including floors above and below, during any lunch or rest period and for at least one-half hour after the work has been completed.

+I attest that the above precautions have been taken: Name of Person Responsible for performing Hot Work: Site HSO Approval (name): Date: